ArrowFlow: Hierarchical Machine Learning in the Space of Permutations: Experiments: UCI Tabular Benchmarks

 \subsection{Main Results}

-ArrowFlow \textbf{beats all baselines on Iris} (2.7\% vs.\ 3.3\%)---the first result where a pure permutation-distance network outperforms every tuned classical method.
+ArrowFlow \textbf{edges out every tuned baseline on Iris} (2.7\% vs.\ 3.3\%).
+We report this with deliberate caution: the Iris test set has only 30 samples, so 3.3\% is a single misclassification and the 0.6pp margin is smaller than one test sample; moreover the baselines are single-split point estimates without variance (Section~\ref{sec:experiments}, protocol).
+The result is therefore best read as ArrowFlow \emph{reaching parity with}---and on average slightly bettering---the best tuned classical methods, which is, to our knowledge, the first time a pure permutation-distance network attains this on a tuned benchmark, rather than as a decisive win.
 On Wine (2.8\%), Breast Cancer (2.8\%), and Digits (4.6\%), ArrowFlow is competitive but does not match the best baseline.
 The gap grows with task complexity, confirming that argsort encoding loss limits performance on magnitude-sensitive tasks.
 Wine Quality is the weakest result (35.9\% vs.\ 24.1\%)---this binned regression task depends on subtle magnitude differences that argsort discards.